Some of our current projects are listed below:

 Solar flares and Coronal Mass Ejections (CMEs) are known to originate in the upper atmosphere of the Sun.
 At present there are no widely-available direct methods of detecting the magnetic field structure in the upper atmosphere of the Sun.
 Using measurements taken at the photosphere, we are developing methods of extrapolation the magnetic field from the surface.
 This will enable us to examine the changing topology of active regions as they emerge, flare and decay.
 Of particular interest is the location of magnetic null points and speratrix surface where magnetic reconnection is know to occur.

-We are also developing multifractal techniques to characerise the changing complexity of surface magnetic field distributions in active regions.
-These methods are desribed in greater detail in Conlon et al (Sol.
+We are also developing multifractal techniques to characterise the changing complexity of surface magnetic field distributions in active regions.
+These methods are described in greater detail in Conlon et al (Sol.
 Phys., 2007).
 Further details on research in this area can be found on the Solar Physics Group website.

 A nova is a thermonuclear explosion that occurs on the surface of a white dwarf star in a double-star system.
 It is thought that the dwarf star periodically accretes sufficient material from the outer layers of its companion for nuclear fusion to occur.
 The resulting thermonuclear detonation releases enormous quantities of energy and ejects large amounts of material outwards in an expanding shell.
 One subgroup of these objects are symbiotic binary stars (red giant + white dwarf) which undergo periodic outbursts.
 To understand the exact nature of these events, we are analysing a series of far-ultraviolet FUSE spectra.
 By analysing the absorption features diagnosing this material, we can learn about the composition and the thermal and dynamical properties of this gas.